Bardolph-Automation-Inc/bardolph/docs/language.rst

 .. code-block:: lightbulb

+    # Does not use "and": 2-second delay before the second light is turned on.
-  time 2 on "Table" on "Chair Side"   # Does not use "and".
+    time 2 on "Table" on "Chair Side"

 This script will: